 - Sourdough bread

 Puberty can be a stressful time – doubly so when your child is one of the few people among his or her peers going through it due to early onset.

-Be sure to communicate with your child through the process and ask how he or she feels at each step of the way.
+Be sure to communicate with your child throughout the process and ask how he or she feels at each step of the way.
 Find out about any teasing from peers and deal with it appropriately.

 Since obesity is linked to early puberty, you can maybe even pull back on that tug of adolescence by encouraging your child to eat well and get plenty of exercise.